+9779851088550

 Best for: Those seeking adventure and a quieter trekking experience.

-Tengboche Today: Today, Tengboche Monastery is a major highlight of treks like the Everest Base Camp Trek and the Everest View Trek.
-It remains a spiritual hub for the Sherpa community, attracting thousands of trekkers and pilgrims every year.
+Today, Tengboche Monastery remains a cultural gem along the Everest Base Camp and Everest View Treks.
+It continues to serve as a sacred sanctuary for the Sherpa people while welcoming thousands of trekkers and pilgrims each year.

 The cost for Everest views trek 10 days.

-The Everest View Trek package comprehensively covers the cost of three daily meals, comfortable accommodation, and unlimited tea and coffee for guests.
-The package is includes of the services is experienced guides, reliable porters and along with their necessary insurance.
-Ultimately, this all-inclusive service is designed to provide trekkers with maximum convenience, comfort, and peace of mind.
+The Everest View Trek package includes three daily meals, comfortable accommodation, and unlimited tea and coffee.
+It also includes experienced guides, reliable porters, and their insurance.
+This all-inclusive service is designed to offer trekkers maximum convenience, comfort, and peace of mind.

 By the trek’s end, trekkers will feel accomplished, having seen Himalayan views, experienced Sherpa culture, and made lasting memories.
-If you prefer a longer trek in the Khumbu region, you can choose the Everest Base Camp trek for a more immersive experience beyond the Everest View Trek..
-There are many trekking route option in the Everest region.
+Alternatively, for those seeking a longer adventure in the Khumbu region, the Everest Base Camp trek offers a more immersive experience compared to the Everest View Trek.
+Furthermore, the Everest region boasts a wide variety of trekking routes, catering to different interests and skill levels.These cater to different interests, fitness levels, and available timeframes.

 1, Renjo-la pass Gokyo trek